 The direction and strength of typhoons can change with little warning.
 You can check the latest typhoon information from the World Meteorological Organisation Severe Weather Information Centre or the China Meteorological Association.

 In the event of an approaching typhoon, you should identify your local shelter.
 Flights in and out of affected areas could be delayed or suspended.
 Available flights may fill quickly.
 You should contact your airline for the latest flight information.
 The typhoon could also affect access to sea ports in the region.
 In some areas, adequate shelter from a severe typhoon may not be available to all who may choose to stay.
 You should review and follow hotel or cruise ship evacuation plans.
-You should carry your travel documents at all times (i.e.passport, picture ID's, etc.) or secure them in a safe, waterproof location.
+Carry your travel documents at all times (i.e. passport, photo identification, etc.) or secure them in a safe, waterproof location.
 We also suggest that you contact friends and family in Australia with updates about your welfare and whereabouts.
 For further information, see our severe weather page.

 All oceanic regions of the world can experience tsunamis, but in the Indian and Pacific Oceans, there is a more frequent occurrence of large, destructive tsunamis because of the many large earthquakes along major tectonic plate boundaries and ocean trenches.
 See the Tsunami Awareness brochure.